|| Feedback | Financial Functions | Links ||

 Note that in this example a negative operator (-) is placed in front of the function in order to return a positive value.
 By default Excel will display repayments as negative amounts.

 For loans which are to be repaid over a long period of time it is possible that the interest rate will change and the monthly repayments will be revised to reflect the new rate.
 Calculating an interest rate change part way through a period can be done in different ways and I don't know whether there is a standard procedure adopted by all banks.
-The result can vary depending upon factors such as whether they treat all months as equal 12ths of a year in terms of days.
+The result can vary depending upon factors such as whether they treat all months as equal 12ths of a year or as a variable number of days.
 The Excel CUMPRINC function can only deal with whole months (or periods) and treats any period value as an integer.

 We can make the example more complicated and apply a new rate of interest (5.0%) that comes into effect after 12 February.
 February is in period 10 of the loan.
 It is necessary to perform a separate calculation for February (when the rate changes part way through the month) and then for the subsequent months.
 For the purposes of calculations, the unpaid balance of the loan can then be treated as a new loan to be repaid in equal amounts over the remaining number of periods.